White House Mystery: Bag Of Wet, Crusty Socks Spotted Three Different Times In Press Room

 The United States White House has been making headlines a lot lately – and it isn’t because of who is currently living inside.
-As the Inquisitr previously reported, the White House was plagued with a mysterious sink hole in the lawn that people couldn’t stop talking about.
+As the Inquisitr previously reported, the White House was plagued with a mysterious sinkhole in the lawn that people couldn’t stop talking about.
 According to VICE, there were also recent reports which claimed the White House was infested with cockroaches and ants.

 The latest White House mystery – according to The Huffington Post– is a mysterious bag of wet, crusty socks that appear to be floating around the press room.
 Where did this crusty bag of dirty, wet socks come from?
 Why does it keep moving around the press room?
 Is anyone going to pick the bag up and throw it away?
 No one who works in – or near – the White House press room appear to have additional details about this latest White House mystery.